Afghanistan: UN warns of 'fast unraveling crisis' | DW | 23.11.2021

 Humanitarian workers are racing against time to deliver aid as winter looms in Afghanistan, UN officials told DW.
 The situation on the ground is already desperate and "looks like it's going to get worse."

-The UN has warned that 20% of Afghanistan's 38 million population in are already near famine — and that children are particularly at risk
+The UN has warned that 20% of Afghanistan's 38 million people are already near famine — with children particularly at risk

 Rising hunger and stalled aid deliveries are creating a "fast unraveling crisis" in Afghanistan, UNICEF warned on Tuesday.